-This keto banh mi is full of so many flavors and textures, it’s so much more than just a keto sandwich.
+This keto banh mi is full of so many flavors and textures, it’s so much more than just cucumber subs.
 I usually have some kind of pickled veggie in my fridge—and this is the perfect place for them.
-Plus you can make the low carb bread ahead of time for quick low carb lunch ideas.
+Plus you can make the low carb bread ahead of time for quick keto lunch ideas.

 Keto Banh Mi Video Tutorial